Mago Barca: Iberian campaigns

 Although Hasdrubal nominally commanded all Carthaginian forces in the Iberian Peninsula (the Roman Hispania), Mago received an independent command, a division that was to have grave consequences later.
 The two Barca brothers, aided by Hasdrubal Gisco, battled the Romans under the command of the Scipio brothers (Gnaeus Cornelius Scipio Calvus and Publius Cornelius Scipio) throughout 215–212 BC.
 Mago, in a cavalry ambush of Publius Cornelius Scipio, killed 2,000 Romans near Akra Leuke in 214 BC, and also aided in keeping the Hispanic tribes loyal to Carthage.
 On the whole, the Carthaginians managed to maintain the balance of power in Hispania despite the efforts of the Scipios, but failed to send any aid to Hannibal.
-The situation was favorable enough, as in 212 BC, Hasdrubal managed to cross over to Africa with an army to crush the rebellion of Syphax, king of Numidian tribes, without the Scipios causing any disruptions in Hispania.
+The situation was favourable enough, as in 212 BC, Hasdrubal managed to cross over to Africa with an army to crush the rebellion of Syphax, king of the Numidian tribes, without the Scipios causing any disruptions in Hispania.
 Mago and Hasdrubal Gisco guarded the Carthaginian possessions in Iberia without difficulty, despite the Scipios outnumbering their armies during the absence of Hasdrubal.

 The Scipio brothers launched a major offensive in 211 BC.
 The Carthaginian armies were separated, Hasdrubal Gisco being near Gades (modern Cádiz) with 10,000 troops, Mago near Castulo with another 10,000, and Hasdrubal near Amtorgis with 15,000 soldiers.
 The Scipios planned to confront the Carthaginians simultaneously and comprehensively destroy their armies.

 The coordination of the three Carthaginian armies was crucial in defeating and killing the Scipio brothers and destroying most of the Roman forces in Hispania in the battles that followed.
 The Scipios had split their army—Publius Scipio marching west with 20,000 soldiers to attack Mago near Castulo, while Gnaeus Scipio took 35,000 to attack Hasdrubal.
-Hasdrubal Gisco's force marched to join Mago who, aided by Indibilis and Masinissa, defeated and killed Publius Scipio, then with the combined armies joined Hasdrubal to defeat and kill Gnaeus Scipio, all in a span of 23 days.
-However, the lack of coordination after the battle led to the escape of the Roman survivors, about 8,000 men, to the north of the Ebro river.
-These men checked Carthaginian attacks twice, and were reinforced by 20,000 troops from Italy in 210 BC.
+Hasdrubal Gisco's force marched to join Mago, who, aided by Indibilis and Masinissa, defeated and killed Publius Scipio, then, with the combined armies, joined Hasdrubal to defeat and kill Gnaeus Scipio, all in a span of 23 days.
+However, the lack of coordination after the battle led to the escape of the Roman survivors, about 8,000 men, to the north of the Ebro River.
+These men checked Carthaginian attacks twice and were reinforced by 20,000 troops from Italy in 210 BC.